kevinalfathan/ctf-writeups/TryHackMe/RootMe/README.md

   <img src="assets/images/03-upload-panel.png" width="500">
 </p>

-I grabbed the PHP reverse shell from `/usr/share/webshells/php/php-reverse-shell.php` and edited the IP and port inside the file to point to my machine.
+I grabbed a PHP reverse shell from `/usr/share/webshells/php/php-reverse-shell.php`.
+The script used GET parameters for the IP and port, so I could pass my machine’s address and port directly when executing it.

 <p align="center">
   <img src="assets/images/04-shell-file.png" width="500">